Varadpensalwar/BookSense/README.md

 └── .gitignore, .gitattributes  # Git config
 ```

----

 ## 📂 Data Files

-This project uses several CSV and text files for book metadata and embeddings:

-- `books_cleaned.csv`: Cleaned book data after initial processing.
+This project uses several CSV and text files for book metadata and embeddings.
+The `books_cleaned.csv` file contains cleaned book data after initial processing, while `books_with_categories.csv` includes books with classified categories and `books_with_emotions.csv` contains books with emotion scores.
+The `tagged_description.txt` file provides ISBN-tagged book descriptions specifically formatted for vector search operations.
-- `books_with_categories.csv`: Books with classified categories.
-- `books_with_emotions.csv`: Books with emotion scores.
-- `tagged_description.txt`: ISBN-tagged book descriptions for vector search.

-If you want to regenerate these files, use the provided Jupyter notebooks in the order:
+If you want to regenerate these files, use the provided Jupyter notebooks in the following order: `data-exploration.ipynb` for initial data cleaning, `text-classification.ipynb` for category assignment, `sentiment-analysis.ipynb` for emotion scoring, and finally `vector-search.ipynb` for testing and optimizing the recommendation algorithms.
-1. `data-exploration.ipynb`
-2. `text-classification.ipynb`
-3. `sentiment-analysis.ipynb`
-4. `vector-search.ipynb`

----

 ## 🚦 Prerequisites & System Requirements